mindtastic/infrastructure/README.md

 # Infrastructure
-The infrastructure that runs the mindtastic backend
+The infrastructure that runs the mindtastic backend.

 ## Terraform cloud